Mowibox/chroma/content/en/tutorials/computer_science/using_terminal/index.md

 This returns you to the folder above `Documents`.

 {{< callout context="caution" title="Tip" icon="outline/bulb" >}}
 You can go up two levels with `cd ../..`, three levels with `cd ../../..`, and so on!
+Regardless of the current directory, you can also return to the home directory by typing `cd` or `cd ~`.
 {{< /callout >}}

 {{< callout context="caution" title="Tip" icon="outline/bulb" >}}